Jigsaw's Gender Pay Information

 • Companies with over 250 employees are legally required to publish Gender Pay Gap figures.

-Below is the gender pay gap summary for Jigsaw, as at the 5th April 2022.
+Below is the gender pay gap summary for Jigsaw, as at the 5th April 2023.

 As a female led and predominately female business, we are confident that our male and female employees are paid equally for equivalent roles across the business.
-We have pay ranges across all our roles and we spend a considerable amount of time reviewing all our roles against external and internal benchmarks to ensure we are paying fairly and at the right level.
+We have pay ranges across all our roles and we spend a considerable amount of time reviewing all our positions against external and internal benchmarks to ensure we are paying fairly and at the right level.

 Hourly Rate